CK-Digital55/Costco-Membership-Growth/README.md

 **For Paid Memberships:**
 Mean Squared Error (MSE):
                 0.9372
                 0.9372
-R-squared (
-�
-2
-R
-2): 0.9798
+R-squared (R2): 0.9798
                 0.9798

 **For Total Memberships:**
 Mean Squared Error (MSE):
                 2.1632
                 2.1632
-R-squared (�2R 2):0.98500.9850
+R-squared (R2): 0.9850
+                0.9850

-Both models have high �2R 2
-  values, which indicates a good fit to the observed data.
+Both models have high R2 values, which indicates a good fit to the observed data.
 The MSE values are also relatively low, suggesting that the model makes predictions that are close to the actual values.